disneystreaming/smithy4s/modules/docs/src/03-protocols/04-deriving-cli.md

 ---

 - The Smithy4s Decline module provides the capability to derive a [Decline](https://ben.kirw.in/decline/) Cli for your service.
+- The Cli will be in the form of a [CommandIOApp](https://ben.kirw.in/decline/effect.html)
 - Lets revisit our HelloWorld smithy definition from the [Quickstart](modules/docs/src/01-overview/02-quickstart.md)

 ```kotlin